Duloxetine Review: The Most Effective Antidepressant?

 The drug has a risk of side effects as severe as suicidal behaviors and arrhythmia, and may interact negatively with heavy alcohol use and cause liver injury.

-Duloxetine does cause withdrawals in some patients, so it's important for patients planning to quit the drug to speak with a doctor and establish a tapering down schedule rather than quitting abruptly.
+Duloxetine does cause withdrawals in some patients, so it's important that patients planning to quit the drug speak with a doctor to establish a tapering schedule rather than quitting abruptly.

 Illuminate Labs is a proud member of